RobertsLab/resources/docs/klone_Running-a-Job.md

     echo "Finished logging system $PATH."
     ```

-To run the `commands.sh` script above in our conatiner on Klone, we would use the following SLURM script, which we'll call `example-SLURM-script.sh`.
+To run the `commands.sh` script above in our container on Klone, we would use the following SLURM script, which we'll call `example-SLURM-script.sh`.

 This example will perform the following:

 - Request the slice assigned to our account (`--account=srlab`)
 - Request the parition on the `srlab` slice (`--partition=cpu-g2-mem2x`)
 - Set a run time of 10 days (`--time=10-00:00:00`)
-- Requst 120GB of memory (`--mem=120G`)
+- Request 120GB of memory (`--mem=120G`)
 - Identify the most recent version of the bioinformatics container to use.
-- Run the `commands.sh` script from the bioinformatics container to constuct a bowtie2 index of the provided genome FastA.
+- Run the `commands.sh` script from the bioinformatics container to construct a bowtie2 index of the provided genome FastA.

 NOTE: This is written to assume that the `commands.sh` script and the SLURM script are in the same directory.